30 LESS TOURISTY CHURCHES

 Église Saint-Jean-Baptiste de Belleville

-This church was constructed between 1854 and 1859, in Neo-Gothic style.
+This church was constructed between 1854 and 1859, in neo-Gothic style.

 It features a striking facade and its interior showcases stained glass windows and a spacious nave.